-Cougars occur throughout District 3, but densities likely vary among GMUs.
-Cougar populations in District 3 are managed with the primary objective of maintaining stable adult territories and population by limiting harvest of adult cougars to approximately 12 percent of the cougar population.
+Cougars occur throughout District 3, but densities likely vary among GMUs, with higher densities where shrub and forest cover make up a larger portion of the unit.
+Cougar populations in District 3 are managed with the primary objective of maintaining stable adult territories and population by limiting the harvest of adult cougars to approximately 12-16 percent of the cougar population.
 Beginning in 2012, WDFW has continually adjusted the way it manages cougar harvest in Washington.
-The biggest change was shifting away from using season length or permit seasons to manage the number of cougar harvested, and instead using a standard liberal season coupled with harvest guidelines.
+The biggest change was shifting away from using season length or permit seasons to manage the number of cougars harvested, and instead using a standard liberal season coupled with harvest guidelines.
 The intent was to have a longer season, without any weapon restrictions, and only close cougar seasons in specific areas if harvest reached or exceeded a harvest guideline.

-To accomplish harvest goals, WDFW established a series of hunt areas, each with its own harvest guidelines and with standard season dates of September 1 through April 30.
+To accomplish harvest goals, WDFW established a series of hunt areas, each with its own harvest guidelines and with standard season dates of Sept.
+1 through April 30.
 Harvest guidelines do not affect cougar hunting seasons until harvest numbers are evaluated starting January 1.
 At that point, any hunt area that meets or exceeds the harvest guideline may be closed, depending on the age and sex composition of the harvest.
 If hunters plan on hunting cougar after January 1, they must confirm that the cougar season is open in the area they plan to hunt.
 Harvest guidelines for each hunt area located in District 3 are provided in Table 4.